NERC-CEH/data-science-toolbox/guidance/method-publication-guidance.md

 - [Level 1](#level-1-make-your-method-available-on-github): make your method publicly available and citable
 - [Level 2](#level-2-publish-your-method-on-zenodo): publish your method and obtain a DOI
-- [Level 3](#level-3-contribute-your-method-to-the-data-science-toolbox): make your method reusable through the Data Science Toolbox
+- [Level 3](#level-3-contribute-your-method-to-the-data-science-toolbox): make your method reusable through the Environmental Data Science Toolbox

 ### Level 1: make your method available on GitHub